 Our destination for this and the following night is a new timber lodge enjoying views over the gardens to the cloud forest beyond.
 Night Trapp Family Lodge, Monteverde

 An early visit to the nearby entrance of the Monteverde Cloud Forest Reserve will always produce something of interest.
 Resplendent Quetzals feeding in a fruiting tree; Golden-bellied Flycatchers picking off insects at the night light; or Blue-throated Toucanets working on a nest hole are just a few of the possibilities.

 Elusive skulkers to watch for on the forest floor include Highland Tinamou and Buff-fronted Quail-dove, while the handsome Azure-hooded Jay lurks in the canopy.
-And there are some fascinating forest mammals, with chances of White-throated Capuchin, Central American Agouti and Hoffman's and Brown-throated Sloths.
+Among fascinating forest mammals here we have chances of White-throated Capuchin, Central American Agouti, and Hoffman's and Brown-throated Sloths.

-As night falls over Monteverde's forests, we return for another delicious dinner at our lodge - and an option afterwards to search for Mottled Owl and Bare-shanked Screech Owl; both are resident here.
-Nights at Trapp Family Lodge, Monteverde
+As dusk descends over Monteverde's forests, we return for another delicious dinner at our lodge - and an option afterwards to search for Mottled Owl and Bare-shanked Screech Owl; both species are resident here.
+Night Trapp Family Lodge, Monteverde

 THE TOLLING OF THE BELLBIRD & TRANSFER TO ARENAL VOLCANO